 |User||Must have Downloaded 5.0GB and have uploaded at least 10GB and

 have a ratio at or above 1.0.

-The promotion is automatic when these conditions are met.
-Note that you will be automatically demoted from this status if your ratio drops below 0.95 at any time.
+Note: You will be automatically demoted from this status if your ratio drops below 0.95 at any time.

-|Power User||Must have downloaded at least 5.0GB and have uploaded at least 100GB and
+|Power user||Must have downloaded at least 5.0GB and have uploaded at least 100GB and

 have a ratio at or above 1.0.

-The promotion is automatic when these conditions are met.
-Note that you will be automatically demoted from this status if your ratio drops below 0.95 at any time.
+Note: You will be automatically demoted from this status if your ratio drops below 0.95 at any time.

 |Elite User||Must have downloaded atleast 5.0GB and have uploaded at least 250GB and